UNILODZ – DISCRIMINATION-FREE ZONE

 University of Lodz is actively involved in activities aimed at strengthening the organisation's scientific and research potential while providing the entire academic community with appropriate working and studying conditions.
 As a diverse open and tolerant university, we want every member of the university community to feel a vital part of it.

-We support activities that foster positive relationships between the University of Lodz students and employees.
 We make effort to ensure that the academic environment is free from all forms of violence against people who make up our community.
 We oppose discrimination, mobbing and any behaviour leading to psychological or physical violence.

 We have implemented preventive actions and measures aimed at mitigating the consequences of identified cases of unwelcome behaviour by developing the Anti-Discrimination and Anti-Mobbing Procedure and appointing relevant bodies – Discrimination and Mobbing Prevention Coordinator, Anti-Mobbing Committee, Discrimination Prevention Team.
 We believe that the development of an anti-discrimination and anti-mobbing mechanism will strengthen the protection of the rights of all our academic community members.